Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 ## 5. Keeping Docs Organized

-Custom documentation for our “InTheBox” deployment lives in `docs/inthebox/`.
+Custom documentation for our deployment lives in `docs/creative-planning/`.
 Add future guides or updates here so teammates can quickly spot the pieces that differ from upstream Phoenix.